neontomo/umain-munchies-project/README.md

 5. deselect a filter - see the list change again
 6. change my browser size - see the website change to fit the new size
 7. see clear states for filters and restaurant cards
-8. see error messages if something goes wrong
+8. maybe: see error messages if something goes wrong

 ## what i learned and how i reasoned through the project